Traineeships for bachelor and master students

 Erasmus+ traineeship for PhD students

-An Erasmus traineeship at PhD level must be arranged in direct contact with a department or research group at UCPH.
-This means that students are responsible for the initial contact with the relevant professor, researcher or research group and for planning the Erasmus traineeship.
+Traineeships at PhD level must be arranged in direct contact with a department or research group at UCPH.
+This means that students are responsible for the initial contact with the relevant professor, researcher, or research group and for planning the traineeship.

-Note: The International Education office is not involved in Erasmus traineeships for PhD students.
-All questions about traineeships (including questions about residence permits, intellectual property rights, etc.) should be directed to the research group or faculty.
+Note: The International Education office is not involved in traineeships for PhD students.
+All questions about traineeships (including questions about residence permits, intellectual property rights, etc.) should be directed to the research group or faculty

 If your home university has an exchange agreement with UCPH within medicine, please ask the international/Erasmus office at your home university for more details on how to be nominated for a clinical stay.
 When you have been nominated, you will automatically receive more information from us on how to apply.